 - How to derive context (description of metadata) of the data so that the data can be transformed into information.

 - How to foster secure collaborative data sharing thus promoting data accessibility?

 There are three main aspects to this; the amount of company dollars being invested to meet compliance and regulatory requirements, regulatory fines received that impact your business’ bottom line, and your company’s reputational damage and loss of business from any resulting negative press.

 Companies’ compliance budgets have increased drastically over the last 5 years, which reflects the increase in the cost of hiring compliance staff, the increasing costs of managing legacy technology (both hardware and people), increased internal audits, intense supervision and external regulatory inquiries.
-There is also more focus on regulatory and supervisory risk management – people, processes and reporting, and a general increase in spend on tracking and analyzing regulatory changes.
+There is also more focus on regulatory and supervisory risk management – people, processes and reporting, and a general increase in spend on tracking and analysing regulatory changes.

-An increase in the number of fines being imposed due to non-compliance is having a negative impact on organizations’ brand reputations and often its stock price.
+An increase in the number of fines being imposed due to non-compliance is having a negative impact on organisations’ brand reputations and often its stock price.
 This can result in deteriorating trust leading to lost business, an inability to hire or a high employee turnover, legal expenses, business disruption and generally, an increased cost of doing business.

 Whose problem is it?